West Palm Beach Drug Crime Lawyers

 Defending Charges of Drug Possession, Manufacture, Sale, and More

 The government has taken an increasingly harsh stance on drug offenses by implementing tougher penalties for drug possession, manufacture, sale, distribution, and other drug-related crimes.
-If you are facing any type of drug charge, turn to an experienced West Palm Beach drug crime lawyer as soon as possible.
+If you are facing any type of drug charge, turn to experienced West Palm Beach drug crime lawyers as soon as possible.
 In drug crime cases, early intervention is critical.
-Put a proven defender from the Law Offices of Greg Rosenfeld, P.A. on your side.
+Put proven defenders from the Law Offices of Greg Rosenfeld, P.A. on your side.

 “Greg went above and beyond to help me out and ultimately closed everything out promptly.
 I wouldn't look any further than Greg Rosenfeld when looking for a lawyer to represent me again.” – John F.

 Florida law considers you to have possession of an illegal drug when you are exercising ownership or control over it.
 You could be in actual possession a drug or in constructive possession of it.
 Actual possession is where you have physical control over the drug and you know that you are possessing it.
 Constructive possession, on the other hand, is where you know about the drug and have the ability to exercise control over it.

 According to Florida law, the penalties or consequences of drug possession depend mainly on the type of drug and the amount of it that you possess.
 Typically, the smaller the quantity of a drug that you possess, the less severe the consequences.
 Critically, the prosecutor – the person who attempts to convince a judge or jury that you are guilty of the crime – must show that you have knowledge that you are possessing an illegal controlled substance.

 We can defend drug charges involving a wide range of controlled substances, such as:

 The penalties for drug crimes vary depending on the quantity, type of drug, and one's criminal past.
 In most cases, you can expect a punishment of fines and/or jail time.